 The beauty of adult coloring books is that you don’t have to worry about the drawing part for now.
-You can concentrate on how the pencils feel, and how to blend color, and layer and all the rest.
+You can concentrate on how the pencils feel, how to blend color, layer and all the rest.
 It’s sort of like enjoying the icing without having to eat the cake (if you like icing as much as I do, that’s a big deal!
 Especially the home-made kind!)

 What You Can Learn

 After you’ve colored a page or two just for fun, start practicing some of the basic drawing skills.

 Create new colors by layering two colors together, one over another.

 Practice drawing values by drawing shadows.
 See how three-dimensional you can make that page look.